dulvui/99managers-futsal-edition/ROADMAP.md

 -->

 # Roadmap
-List of features/issues for future versions of 99 Managers™ Futsal Edition.
+List of features/issues of 99 Managers Futsal Edition.
-So users from [Codeberg](https://codeberg.org/dulvui/futsal-manager) and [Github](https://codeberg.org/dulvui/futsal-manager) can track issues/features with ease.

-Note: Not all features/bugs are related to a Codeberg/Github issue, since I get feedback also trough other channels.

 ## Table of contents
 - [Roadmap](#roadmap)